Formal first integrals and higher variational equations: Jet filtering methods and computation of formal first integrals

 \subsection{Filtering with a single infinite matrix product}

-The above result provides a recursive method to compute formal first integrals of arbitrary autonomous systems, thereby summing up the aims of the current paper.
+The above result provides a recursive method to compute formal first integrals of arbitrary autonomous systems, thereby summing up the immediate aims of the current paper.
 The question arises, however, as to whether a \emph{single} infinite filter matrix $\Phi=\expodot F$ exists, amenable to recursive computation but expressible in compact form and \emph{computed without any further quadratures}, which multiplied times the fundamental matrix of the dual systems (whose terms are also computable recursively, as seen above) yields an already-trimmed matrix comprised of linearly independent admissible solutions in a single swipe.

-Building such an infinite quadrature-free filter matrix beyond $k=1$ has a value that is more theoretical than practical in nature, since the computational inviability of ever-growing matrices and the effort of discarding the aforementioned cross-products $g^{\p{i_1}}_{j_1}\odots g^{\p{i_m}}_{j_m} $ get in the way of approximating jets properly.
+Building such an infinite quadrature-free filter matrix beyond $k=1$ has a value that is more theoretical than practical in nature at this stage, since the computational inviability of ever-growing matrices and the effort of discarding the cross-products $g^{\p{i_1}}_{j_1}\odots g^{\p{i_m}}_{j_m} $ get in the way of approximating jets properly.
 So the question arises: why consider one such matrix?
-The answer resides in the recent trends in categorification of dynamical systems (e.g. \cite{ChenGirelli}) and the potential to transport the techniques known in reductions of flat meromorphic connections to arbitrary dynamical systems.
+The answer resides in the recent trends in categorification of dynamical systems (e.g. \cite{ChenGirelli}) and the potential to transport the techniques known in reductions of linear differential systems and flat meromorphic connections to arbitrary dynamical systems.

-A considerable wealth of evidence shows one such quadrature-free matrix exists, at least for systems defined by analytical vector fields, but a deeper study would warrant techniques beyond the purview and goals of this article and will thus be left for future work: